zardojunior/batch-file-processor/README.md

 # The amount of time in seconds to wait between checks of the input directory
 poolingIntervalInSeconds: 20

+# Continue to parse the file when a row is not recognized
+continueOnUnkownRow: true

 ```

 2) Start the application and pass (or not) the configuration file created above as an argument